December 2nd, 2013

 Did you catch that?
 A different room.
 With a different TV.
 With a door that closes.
 They have their own privacy (and early bedtime followed by cartoons in the morning) while parents have a bed, TV, fridge and coffee pot in the room attached to the entrance door.

 Our day was pretty exhausting but we were still tossing around the idea of heading to the Magnificent Mile to go shopping.
 The American Girl store was our destination of choice and someplace that has eluded us on prior visits.
-The Essex Inn provides complimentary shuttle service to and from the shopping areas so we didn’t even have to worry about parking or grabbing a taxi.

 Of course, we did have to worry about the parade and other festive activities happening that we forgot about.
 Because of the street closures, the closest the driver would be able to get us to where we needed to be was a few blocks.
 In the frigid cold (and following a 15 minute walk from the Shedd), we opted to just hang out at the hotel.
 The American Girl store will have to wait for our next trip.